mr-scott32/Tkintering-With-GUIs/README.md

 7) profile with grid.py [Using the Grid Layout Manager in Tkinter](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-grid-layout-manager/)

-8) It is recommended you also try  place layouts and [Click here for Place Layout](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-place-layout-manager/)
+8) It is recommended you also try place layouts.
+[Click here for a Guide to Place Layouts](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-place-layout-manager/)

 9) Check out mcTkinter.py for an example of this in action with Pandas and Matplotlib!
 [Click here to find out how to embed a plot from Matplotlib into Tkinter!](https://www.geeksforgeeks.org/how-to-embed-matplotlib-charts-in-tkinter-gui/)

 ## Additional Reading
 [When to use Pack, Place and Grid Layouts in Tkinter](https://www.pythonguis.com/faq/pack-place-and-grid-in-tkinter/)

+## Extension
+- Check out *questionable_tkinterface.py* for an example of how to create a dungeon-style game with different windows using Tkinter.

+## Hyper Extension
+- Check out *return_of_the_tkinter.py*.
+This text-based adventure is similar in nature to one you may have seen in Year 8 or 9, but now has a basic GUI and uses classes to transition from scene to scene without opening new windows.
+See if you can apply the logic there to create your own changing interface. **Not for the faint of heart.
+Advanced users only**